 (2) The procedure for the appointment of the justices will be defined in a law by the Assembly.

 (3) Procedures for the conduct of criminal trials and civil cases will be defined in a law by the Assembly.

 (4) The High Court has the power to declare any general law, regulation, directive, determination or any other official act of government, in whole or in part, void upon a determination that it violates the terms of this Charter or any other constitutional law.

-(5) The High Court may reconcile contradictions within the Charter, constitutional laws, general laws, Cabinet directives, and Local Council laws and regulations, maintaining the least amount of disruption to the intended purposes of the contradictory parts.
+(5) The High Court may reconcile contradictions within the Charter, constitutional laws, general laws, and Executive Orders, maintaining the least amount of disruption to the intended purposes of the contradictory parts.

 (6) The High Court may clarify and interpret provisions of law when presented with a Legal Question about them.

 (7) The High Court holds the sole power to conduct a criminal trial.

 VIII.
 THE COUNCIL ON REGIONAL SECURITY AND CORAL GUARD

 Establishing a central authority for protecting the Coalition’s security.